pervezalam777/todo/README.md

 # TODO application
 We need to build a basic application with following features
-- [ ] hardcoded list of todo items
+- [x] hardcoded list of todo items
+- [ ] load static data for todo list item

 ## Learnings